 If that doesn’t fix it, verify that the outlet has appropriate power by plugging in a different electrical device (i.e. a lamp, etc).
 If the outlet is damaged, using an extension cord to run the refrigerator temporarily can be a good solution to resolve the power issue quickly, while not losing food.
 Just don’t use this for a long term solution.

 You can also do another quick repair while making sure your fridge is plugged in.
 Inspect the power cable to make sure that it’s not worn or damaged.
 If the power cable is frayed, call an electrician right away.
 They can safely handle broken electrical cables.
 An appliance repair technician can also replace a damaged cable.

 The next fix doesn’t actually have anything to do with your fridge.
-The most common cause of our fridge suddenly turning off is a blown fuse.
+The most common cause of our fridge suddenly turning off is a tripped breaker.

-You should head to your fuse box if your fridge is acting up.
-There’s a good chance that the fuse that controls your kitchen has blown.
-This can happen when you run too many appliances at once.
-Switching out a blown fuse is easy, quick, and very affordable.
+You should head to your breaker box if your fridge is acting up.
+There’s a chance that the breaker that controls your fridge has blown.

 #3 Bad Contacts on Your Temperature Control

 Your fridge stays on all day.
 However, it’s only active during certain cycles.
 The temperature controls inside your fridge activate a few times throughout the day.
 They make sure that your fridge and freezer stay nice and cold.
 If the temperature control has bad contacts, your fridge can start constantly turning on and off.

 It’s worth noting that not all refrigerators use a ‘cold control’ (on/off switch based on the temperature) as mentioned here.
 Newer fridges use a temperature sensor coupled with a control board to control when the compressor, fans, etc turn on/off.